Electronic Sealing of Containers

 Intimation of Details

-The jurisdictional customs officer has been relieved of supervision responsibilities, but the concerned officer must be duly informed by the exporter about the details of premises where container stuffing is undertaken.
+The jurisdictional customs officer shall no longer supervise, however, all the concerned exporters must duly inform the related to the details of premises and about the movements of and goods loaded in the container.
 An exporter who intends to pursue electronic sealing should inform the jurisdictional Customs Officer at the rank of Superintendent or Appraiser of Customs at-least 15 days before the first planned involvement of the consignment.
 The Jurisdictional Superintendent or Inspector of Customs will conduct an inspection on the premises to validate its viability and then submit a report of the same to the Deputy/Assistant Commissioner of Customs, who in-turn will forward the proposal to the Principal Commissioner/Commissioner of Customs.
 The Principal Commissioner/ Commissioner of Customs is vested with the rights of granting permission for electronic sealing.

-Once the permission is granted, the exporter is required to furnish an intimation to the jurisdictional Superintendent of Customs prior to each session of electronic sealing.
+After receiving the permission, the exporter must furnish all the required details and provide as an intimation to the jurisdictional Superintendent of Customs prior to each session of electronic sealing.
 On the other hand, if the report of the inspection conducted by the concerned authority is not satisfactory, the exporter needs to bring the goods to the CFS/ICD/port for sealing.